gaurav-js-dev/php-practice/blogger/readme.md

 Plan of action

-Ability to create, delete, update and delete Article.

-CRUD functionality.

 Admin Section to Show All articles in a table,

 Only Admin can make changes.

-Others can read the articles and also add images.
+Others can read the articles

 Pagination.